microsoft/azure-pipelines-yaml/design/pipeline-resources.md

 ### `trigger` for builds

 Triggers are enabled by default unless expliciltly opted out.

-To disable the triggers on the `build` resource:
+You can disable the triggers on the `build` resource.
 ```yaml
 resources:
   builds: